 Gazing Through the Carbon Haze

-Ross Energy Club's annual Carbon Symposium demystifies cap-and-trade legislation and highlights multidisciplinary opportunities in the new carbon economy.
+Ross Energy Club's annual Carbon Symposium demystifies cap-and-trade and highlights multidisciplinary opportunities in the new carbon economy.

 ANN ARBOR, Mich. — The healthcare debate may dominate the headlines right now, but the business world is setting up for what could be an even bigger transformation: the move to regulate carbon emissions.

 A bill sponsored by U.S. Reps.
 Al Waxman and Ed Markey already has passed the House of Representatives and would set up a system in the United States in which total emissions would be capped, companies could buy allowances to emit carbon, and credits to offset emissions could be traded on the open market.